-From 3rd September 2020, we will be reopening to all pupils in line with government guidance.Please see the final page of the letter below for the date and times for your daughter.
-Protective measures will be in place to best protect our staff and pupils whilst on the school site, including a requirement that people who are ill stay at home, robust hand and respiratory hygiene, enhanced cleaning arrangements and an active engagement with NHS Test and Trace.
+Protective measures have been put in place to best protect our school community this includes a requirement that people who are ill stay at home, robust hand and respiratory hygiene, enhanced cleaning arrangements and an active engagement with Test and Trace.

 These are unprecedented times and we wish to thank all of you for your continued support.